Close-up of a small fluffy puppy with dark eyes being held by a person wearing a brown and white striped top.

 Crate training done early prevents separation anxiety patterns later.

-Crate training is not optional structure.
-It:
+Crate training is not optional.
+Crate training:

 • Builds independence